Oral Surgery Specialists

 Is the staff highly trained as well?

 Our staff have received certified training to assist in surgical and implant procedures.
 They are certified in DAANCE, which trains in monitoring the sedated patient.
 Our surgical assistants DO NOT push any medications.
-Patients are continuously monitored during and after surgery.
+Patients are continuously monitored during and after surgery by a doctor.
 We take your safety seriously.

 What makes Drs.
 Hullett different from other oral surgeons in Houston?

 Both Drs.
 Hullett work joyfully together as they have been doing for the past 15 years and counting.
 They work efficiently and their primary concern is the safety of the patient.
 You have two experienced, ethical and thorough surgeons working on your case without any added cost – which purely benefits you for the best outcome.
 We take a personal pride in the quality of our work.